Azam31416/backup-cron/README.md

 `0 2 * * * /home/user/backup-script.sh`

 This will set the script to run everyday at 2:00 AM.
-For more information on how crontabs work and how to set them up, check [this](https://www.uptimia.com/questions/how-to-install-crontab-in-ubuntu) resource
+For more information on how crontabs work and how to set them up, check [this](https://www.uptimia.com/questions/how-to-install-crontab-in-ubuntu) resource.

+## Areas of improvement
+* Transferring data to remote server
+* Adding encryption
+* Old log deletion
+* Checksum validation for integrity